Operation Closure

 What is Operation Closure in Math?

-Why is Operation Closure important?
+What is the Operation Closure formula?

 How Operation Closure Connects to Other Ideas